 Democrats and advocates of abortion rights have highlighted Thurman’s case, positing it as evidence of how women’s health is compromised under rigid abortion bans.
 Anti-abortion proponents, on the other hand, have dismissed these assertions, characterizing them as misinformation.

 The abortion access debate continues to occupy a central position in American politics.
-Post the 2022 Supreme Court decision, laws severely restricting or banning abortion rights have been passed in Georgia and approximately a dozen other U.S. states.
+Following the 2022 Supreme Court decision, laws severely restricting or banning abortion rights have been passed in Georgia and approximately a dozen other U.S. states.
 Trump has expressed his belief that abortion rights should be determined by individual states and should include exceptions for rape, incest, and threat to the mother’s life.

 With the upcoming presidential election on November 5, 2024, the issue of abortion rights is expected to remain a focal point of political discourse.
 Vice President Harris, the Democratic nominee, has indicated that she deems the safeguarding of abortion rights a key campaign issue.
 The ongoing discourse surrounding cases like Thurman’s exemplifies the complicated and contentious nature of abortion policy in the United States.